spacetelescope/stwcs/doc/source/fits_conventions.rst

 This convention was created from the original form of the FITS Paper IV standards, but the Paper IV proposal since changed to use a different set of keywords and conventions.

+A sample ACS/WFC SCI header can be found in :ref:`Appendix1` to illustrate how these keywords actually get populated for an image.
+The current implementation does not take advantage of the A_DMAX, B_DMAX, SIPREFi or SIPSCLi keywords, so these keywords are not written out to the SCI header.

 Paper IV Proposal
 =================

-The current Paper IV conventions provide a mechanism for specifying either a lookup table or polynomial model for the distortion of each axis.
+The current Paper IV conventions [PaperIV]_ provide a mechanism for specifying either a lookup table or polynomial model for the distortion of each axis.
 The standard states in Section 2.1:

 ``Note that the prior distortion functions,, operate on pixel coordinates (i.e. p